dessalines/essays/why_not_signal.md

 When using federation, Matrix's room states ( containing a lot of Metadata ) get replicated and stored indefinitely on every homeserver any user connects with or connects to.
 While this is a feature for enabling distributed chat rooms, it comes at a serious privacy cost.

 To avoid this, you can either disable federation, or make sure that your users signed up with **no linkable identifiers** other than their user names.

+### XMPP

+[XMPP](https://xmpp.org/) is an open standard for messages, that's been around since 1999.
+It is open source, federated, and has apps for most platforms, such as [Conversations for Android](https://conversations.im/), or [Gajim for desktop.](https://gajim.org)

+### Caveats

+XMPP unfortunately suffers from fragmentation, as not all of its clients implement its extension proposals ( called XEPs ), or its E2EE extensions equally.

 ### Briar